 Complications with ear surgery are infrequent and usually minor.
 Nevertheless, as with any operation, there are risks associated with surgery and specific complications associated with this procedure.
 A small percentage of patients may develop a blood clot on the ear.
 It may dissolve naturally or can be drawn out with a needle.
 Occasionally, patients develop an infection in the cartilage, which can cause scar tissue.
 Such infections are usually treated with antibiotics; rarely, surgery may be required to drain the infected area.

 Don’t wait any longer to undergo otoplasty and remove the embarrassment of ears that are too large or protrude too far out from the head.
 Our team of specialists are committed to helping you achieve your aesthetic goals.
-Using the latest and most advanced procedures in the industry, we provide otoplasty and other cosmetic and reconstructive surgery for patients residing in Atlanta, Buckhead, Alpharetta, Sandy Springs, and nearby vicinities in Georgia.
+Using the latest and most advanced procedures in the industry, we provide otoplasty and other cosmetic and reconstructive surgery for patients residing in the metro Atlanta area and surrounding communities in Georgia.
 Contact us today to schedule a consultation!